MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ### Enable passkeys using Microsoft Graph API

 In addition to using the Microsoft Entra admin center, you can also enable passkeys by using the Microsoft Graph API.
-To enable passkeys, you'll need to update the Authentication Methods Policy as a **Global Administrator** or **Authentication Policy Administrator**.
+To enable passkeys, you need to update the Authentication Methods Policy as a **Global Administrator** or **Authentication Policy Administrator**.

 To configure the policy using Graph Explorer: